-Day 1: Hanoi Arrival - Welcome - Rest Day 2: Hanoi - City Tour Day 3: Hanoi - Mai Chau Day 4: Mai Chau - Pu Luong Day 5: Pu Luong - Ninh Binh - Tam Coc Day 6: Tam Coc - Halong Bay Day 7: Halong Bay - Hanoi - Sapa by Overnight Train Day 8: Sapa - Hike to Ma Tra and Ta Phin Village (Red Dzao) - Sapa Day 9: Sapa - Hike to Cat Cat, Y Linh Ho, Lao Chai, Ta Van Villages - Homestay Day 10: Ta Van Village - Giang Ta Chai - Sapa - Hanoi Day 11: Hanoi - Hue Day 12: Hue - City Tour Day 13: Hue - Da Nang - Hoi An Day 14: Hoi An - City Tour - Ecotour (Cam Thanh Village) Day 15: Hoi An - Da Nang - Ho Chi Minh City Day 16: Ho Chi Minh - City Tour Day 17: Ho Chi Minh City - Ben Tre - Mekong - Homestay Day 18: Ben Tre - Mekong - Can Tho Day 19: Can Tho - Cai Rang Floating Market - Ho Chi Minh City Day 20: Ho Chi Minh City - Free Time Day 21: Ho Chi Minh City - Departure
+Day 1: Welcome to Hanoi - Free time Day 2: Hanoi - City Tour Day 3: Hanoi - Mai Chau Day 4: Mai Chau - Pu Luong Day 5: Pu Luong - Ninh Binh - Tam Coc Day 6: Tam Coc - Halong Bay Day 7: Halong Bay - Hanoi - Sapa by Overnight Train Day 8: Sapa - Hike to Ma Tra and Ta Phin Village (Red Dzao) - Sapa Day 9: Sapa - Hike to Cat Cat, Y Linh Ho, Lao Chai, Ta Van Villages - Homestay Day 10: Ta Van Village - Giang Ta Chai - Sapa - Hanoi Day 11: Hanoi - Hue Day 12: Hue - City Tour Day 13: Hue - Da Nang - Hoi An Day 14: Hoi An - City Tour - Ecotour (Cam Thanh Village) Day 15: Hoi An - Da Nang - Ho Chi Minh City Day 16: Ho Chi Minh - City Tour Day 17: Ho Chi Minh City - Ben Tre - Mekong - Homestay Day 18: Ben Tre - Mekong - Can Tho Day 19: Can Tho - Cai Rang Floating Market - Ho Chi Minh City Day 20: Ho Chi Minh City - Free Time Day 21: Ho Chi Minh City - Departure

 For a glimpse of Hanoi's colonial history, visit St. Joseph's Cathedral, a neo-Gothic masterpiece built by French colonists in the 19th century.
 This architectural gem highlights European influence in the city.